dmcd/pwa-demo/README.md

 # Progressive Web App Demo using Rails and React

-A Todo List with simple multi-user editing using push notifications.
+A Todo List with simple multi-user editing using webpush.

 ![](demo.gif)